 Learn How to Measure Your Dog

-Now that you know what chest type your dog has it's time to figure out where their withers are.
-Next week I'll be posting about how to find your dog's Withers Measurement which makes all the difference to getting the perfect fit.
+So, when asked "Does Chest Size Matter" you can confidently say YES!!
+And now that you know what chest type your dog has it's time to figure out where their withers are.
+Check out the next post to find your dog's Withers Measurement which is another key factor to getting the perfect fit.